 - Walk with a cane or other supportive device

 Other surgical options

 The recovery process after traditional open spinal fusion can be quite long and arduous.
 Some patients take up to a year to fully rehabilitate and return to a full range of activities.
-If you are seeking a less invasive, outpatient procedure that allows for a shorter recuperation, Laser Spine Institute may be able to help.
+If you are seeking a less invasive, outpatient procedure that allows for a shorter recuperation, Laser Spine Institute might be able to help.
 We offer a wide range of minimally invasive stabilization procedures to help relieve the pain associated with common degenerative spinal conditions.
-To learn more, contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+To learn more, contact Laser Spine Institute today.